Top 8 eLearning Statistics for 2021

 While the first computerised training courses were developed in the 1960s, it wasn’t until the advent of the internet that the eLearning industry took off.
 One of the pioneers in the space was the Open University, which wanted to find ways of using the World Wide Web and computers to provide remote learning experiences.
 The Open University imagined a world in which you could craft learning experiences in software (tailored to your specific needs) and then sell them over the internet for a fee.
 However, early attempts mostly fell flat because most of their customers didn’t have home computers.
 By the 1980s, Apple had released the Mac and PCs were finally finding their way into homes and company offices.
 Suddenly, there was an opportunity to use computers to deliver training materials.
 By the late 1990s, some companies and educational institutions were offering courses online, and the modern era of eLearning had begun.
 Distance learning suddenly became a real possibility thanks to the radical cost declines that internet-enabled learning delivered.
 The 2000s saw an explosion in companies using eLearning to train their employees.
 Suddenly, firms were able to provide on-boarding courses for new employees and provide top-ups for those who had been with the firm for a lot longer, all at low cost.
 Employees could take their training home with them or do it at the office. eLearning gave both managers and employees much-needed flexibility.

 So, in summary, what have we learned?
 We’ve discovered that the eLearning industry is growing fast and will continue to expand substantially over the coming years. eLearning is not only popular in the private sector and educational establishments, but the government too.
 It’s greener than traditional modes of education and is an excellent way for companies who want to attract and retain talent and offer affordable training.
-And it provides a scalable platform that organisations can use to deliver consistent training across the globe. eLearning is, therefore, a trend for the future and something that you’ll want to watch closely throughout the remainder of 2020 and beyond.
+And it provides a scalable platform that organisations can use to deliver consistent training across the globe. eLearning is, therefore, a trend for the future and something that you’ll want to watch closely throughout 2021 and beyond.